-- 1. Los Alamos County residents may apply to serve on one of many Boards or Commission.
-Terms for Board or Commission members range from one to five years.
-Interested citizens may apply for a position on any Board or Commission that has a vacancy. - 2.
-After completing an application, individuals are interviewed by the Board or Commission's Councilor Liaison, Staff Liaison, and Board or Commission Chair ("Interview Committee"). - 3.
-The Interview Committee is responsible for making a recommendation(s) for appointment to the County Council. - 4.
-If the Interview Committee does not have a recommendation for appointment, it shall interview more applicants until an agreed-upon recommendation of the Interview Committee can be made to County Council. - 5.
-The Interview Committee shall document its interview process which shall include details about who it interviewed, for which positions, and who was/was not recommended for which positions.
+- Los Alamos County residents may apply to serve on one of many B&Cs.
+Terms for B&C members range from one to five years.
+Interested citizens may apply for a position on any B&C that has a vacancy. - 2.
+After completing an application, individuals are interviewed by the B&C's Councilor Liaison, Staff Liaison, and B&C Chair or their designee ("Interview Panel"). - 3.
+The Interview Panel is responsible for making a recommendation(s) for appointment to the County Council. - 4.
+If the Interview Panel does not have a recommendation for appointment, it shall interview more applicants until an agreed-upon recommendation of the Interview Panel can be made to County Council. - 5.
+The Interview Panel shall document its interview process which shall include details about who it interviewed, for which positions, and who was/was not recommended for which positions.
 This document shall be maintained by the Staff Liaison, and made available to Council upon request. - 6.
-The Interview Committee's agreed-upon recommendation shall be forwarded to and considered by County Council along with all of the applicants' information, including the applications and the Interview Committee's interview notes. - 7.
+The Interview Panel's agreed-upon recommendation shall be forwarded to and considered by County Council along with all of the applicants' information, including the applications and the Interview Panel's interview notes. - 7.
 County Council may vote on the set of applicants, may remand the list to the interview committee for additional applicants, or take other action as deemed appropriate. - 8.
-Board and Commission Member appointments require a minimum vote of four (4) of the County Council.
+B&C Member appointments require a minimum vote of four (4) of the County Council.